a slow archive of black study

 but how we study.”

 “a slow archive of black study” moves between theory and practice to apply a liquid blackness praxis: blackness is not only what we study but how we study.
 To study blackness as practice and practice blackness as study, this theoretical and creative digging in the crates is an archive in motion; a gathering of, with, and for one another—remixing, rewriting, rewinding, reiterating, reforming, and reshaping in its liquidity.
 Resisting.
-At stake is the disruption of the institutional infrastructure of intellectual, creative, and social life.
-Studying.
-A slow archive of black study practices to a sociality that cares for blackness as it is being, seeing, and being seen.
+At stake is the disruption of the institutional infrastructure of intellectual, creative, and social life: Studying.
+A slow archive of black study practices towards a sociality that cares for blackness as it is being, seeing, and being seen.

 the mixtape